MadLadSquad/MadLadSquadSite/monthly-newsletter/2024/December.md

 The feature set is expected to be the same.

 ## Announcing pkggen
-[Pkggen](https://pkggen.madladsquad.com) is our new generic desktop package generation, testing and CI-ready deployment systemd, inspired by the [funtoo-metatools](https://www.funtoo.org/Funtoo:Metatools) project.
+[pkggen](https://pkggen.madladsquad.com) is our new generic desktop package generation, testing and CI-ready deployment system, inspired by the [funtoo-metatools](https://www.funtoo.org/Funtoo:Metatools) project.

 The Funtoo metatools stack was mainly used for generating and publishing Funtoo/Gentoo package updates.
 Instead,